bankyboy/opn-front-end/README.md

 ## 💻 Features:

-- Display real time total current donation amount
+- Display real-time total current donation amount
-- Real time donation
+- Real-time donation
 - Display message when paid
-- Alert when not choosing amount to donate
+- Alert when not choosing the amount to donate

 ## 🛠️ Installation Steps: